Is Profit The Ultimate Measure of Business Success?by Stacey Barr |

-There are still many companies that don’t take responsibility for the life-cycle of the products they make.
+From an environmental perspective, there are still many companies that don’t take responsibility for the life-cycle of the products they make, as it does affect profit.
 Electronic appliances, like toasters and video players and outdated laptop computers, often aren’t able to be recycled.
 And no-one wants to reuse them when they can buy the latest and greatest for next to nothing.
 So they become land fill.

 If human endeavours like business don’t exist to make the world a better place, can we really judge them as successful?
 How can people enjoy the rewards of high profits when others have had to suffer to make those profits possible?